mohiitgupta/k_means_clustering_mnist_digits/README.md

 The code for analysis for kmeans is present in `kmeans_analysis.py`.
 The code for plotting dendograms, curves and analysis for hierarchical clustering is in `hierarchical.py`.

+The dendogram plots given in the report are not of very high quality images.
+For analyzing dendograms, kindly take a look at the image files `dendogram_single.png`, `dendogram_complete.png` and `dendogram_average.png`
 Happy Coding!